amybohbeanii/HelloWorld/README.md

-This is the simple Hello World all beginners should learn in various programming languages.
+This is the simple Hello World program all beginners should learn in various programming languages.